duanbing/WAVM/Gas.md

 ```
 in wast file.

-Then, walk all the branch instructions ([block, if, else, loop, br, br_if, br_table, loop, return, end]) by a stack in every defined funtion in wasm module,
-and insert metering instructions behind.
+Then, walk all the branch instructions ([block, if, else, loop, br, br_if, br_table, loop, return, end]) by a stack in every defined funtion of wasm module, and insert metering instructions behind.

 ## Implementation